thangle89/PersonalBlog/content/blog/javascript-objects-and-modules/index.md

 head.appendChild(script);
 ```

 The basic idea is to create new script tag for each dependency, then attach them back to DOM later to avoid blocking browsers.
-The actual implementation is more complex as it needs to handle the order of loading dependencies, to ensure that all dependecies are loaded before main function execute in each module.
+The actual implementation is more complex as it needs to handle the order of loading dependencies, to ensure that all dependencies are loaded before main function executed in each module.

 There is a module format called UMD (Universal Module Definition) with the purpose to unify the common loader for both AMD and commonJS.
 However, the latest module format ES6 deprecates the idea of UMD.